Shocked-Pikachu/remote-repo/README.md

 This is an example repository for learning Git.

-By now, there is nothing meaning in this repository.
+By now, there is nothing meaningful in this repository.